ITensor/website/docs/cppv3/book/itensor_contraction.md

 # Contracting ITensors

-Tensor contraction is usually the most expensive step of tensor algorithms.
+Tensor contraction is often the most costly step of tensor algorithms.
 Code for contracting tensors can be fragile and error-prone when the tensor interface depends